Allan Lamb: India vs England 1984/85

 A Five Test tour of India that England won 2-1 after losing the first Test.
 Lamb scored 241 at 40 with a highest score of 67.

 Lamb bowled one over and captured his only Test wicket when he had Manoj Prabhakar lbw in the Third Test.

 England vs Australia 1985

 Lamb’s first Ashes series at home and his first Ashes win.
 The series stood at 1-1 after four Tests, before England won the final two Tests.
 Lamb scored 256 at 36 with a highest score of 67.
-His most significant if fortuitous intervention in the series however came in the field during the fifth Test in a tense climax when a shot from Australian wicketkeeper Wayne Phillips hit Lambs's boot and bounced to David Gower who claimed a catch.
+His most significant if fortuitous intervention in the series however came in the field during the fifth Test in a tense climax when a shot from Australian wicketkeeper Wayne Phillips hit Lamb's boot and bounced to David Gower who claimed a catch.
 Controversially Phillips was given out, a decision which arguably changed the course of the series.